Thesis

 Valuation

+This latest valuation reflects a market correction from Epic Games’s $31.5 billion valuation peak in April 2022, after it had raised a $2 billion round from Sony Group Corp and KIRKBI, the family-owned holding company behind the Lego Group.
+The 2022 round was raised on the back of Epic’s promises to build the metaverse, almost doubling Epic’s valuation within two years.
 In 2022, M&A and private investments in gaming soared to $127 billion as publishers made a bigger push towards game development.
-On top of Epic’s raise, transactions include Microsoft’s acquisition of Activision for $68.7 billion, Embracer’s acquisition of Tomb Raider and the franchise’s development studio for $300 million, and Tencent’s acquisition of Subway Surfers maker Sybo.
+On top of Epic’s raise, transactions that year included Microsoft’s acquisition of Activision for $68.7 billion, Embracer’s acquisition of Tomb Raider and the franchise’s development studio for $300 million, and Tencent’s acquisition of Subway Surfers maker Sybo.

 Key Opportunities